-Side: Swerve the bread and instead go for a crisp bright salad to balance the creamy sauce.
-Dress baby kale leaves with a lemon and olive oil dressing.
+Side: Swerve the bread and instead go for a crisp bright salad to balance the creamy sauce in the cauliflower pasta.
+For the salad toss baby kale leaves with a lemon and olive oil dressing.

 To cut through the creamy sauce pick an unoaked chardonnay or a dry pinot gris.
-For the red wine lovers something light like a Barbera d’Asti or a Merlot will work with the garlic and cream.
+For the red wine lovers something light like a Barbera d’Asti or a Merlot will work with the garlic and cream in the cauliflower pasta.

 For the Cauliflower

 - ½ teaspoon thyme leaves

 - ⅔ cup heavy cream